borgholt/dreamstream/README.md

       - operations that create new dimensions: Adjust `batch_dim` and `stream_dim` accordlingly.
 This could happen anywhere.
   - Seperate arguments to forward method: We can change all patched forward methods to take additional arguments, but, by default they won't be given (and we have no control).

+## Can we use DreamStream for training?

+- Case 1: Forward pass each chunk and compute loss.
+Detach module stream buffers after each module forward.
+Backpropagate and update parameters.
+This is O(1) memory in terms of the number of chunks for convolutions and RNNs but O(N^2) for Transformers.
+- Case 2: Forward pass each chunk and collect logits, but do not detach stream buffers.
+Concatenate logits and compute loss.
+Backpropagate.
+This will backpropagate through the entire stream.
+This is less memory efficient for convolutions and RNNs O(N), in terms of the number of chunks.

 ## Cool features